NuclearCookie/PlatformDevSlides/course2/cross_platform_programming.md

 ## Exercise

 Convert the linux file sample so that it works on windows too.
 * Don't keep everything in 1 file.
-Make a class tor actions on the filesystem
+Make a class for actions on the filesystem
 * Use preprocessor defines to have platform specific code
 * Test the solution on windows for now.